Trevor Burgess: Businesses

 After selling C1 Bank in 2016, Burgess formed TRB Development with his business partner, Jon Carlon.
 TRB Development is focused on "acquiring and developing residential home sites to deliver great value-priced, move-in-ready new homes."

 In 2018, Burgess purchased a controlling stake in Neptune Flood Insurance.
-Burgess and co-founder Jim Albert offer residential and commercial flood insurance.
+Burgess offers residential and commercial flood insurance.
 Neptune filed a patent for its Artificial Intelligence engine in 2019 for which it was awarded the Novarica Impact award for Data & Analytics.
 Neptune has grown from 50 policies in January 2018 to over 35,000 in 2020.
 "It had $17 million in premium at the end of 2019, and Burgess projects $40 million to $50 million in premium, by the end of 2020 — even with the coronavirus-based business slowdown."
 Neptune Flood Insurance was named to the CNBC Upstart 100 in 2018 of 100 promising start-ups to watch.
 In August 2022, Neptune Insurance ranked 205 out of 5,000 on Inc. Magazine's fastest growing company list.

-On January 12, 2023, USA Today asked Trevor Burgess's opinion about atmospheric rivers.
-"Unfortunately, these sorts of flooding events are the new normal and can no longer be considered a one-in-100-year sort of event," Burgess said.
+In May 2023, Burgess's company Neptune Insurance sold a minority stake to private equity firms Bregal Sagemount and FTV Capital.
+In August of 2025, Neptune Insurance filed for a US listing as IPO.

+According to the Wall Street Journal, Neptune Insurance has over 260,000 policy holders; on October 1, 2025, Neptune Insurance went public on the New York Stock Exchange.